eltiffster/DHSI2016ArduinoModule/DHSI2016ArduinoNotes.md

 ####What other things can Arduinos do?
 SO MANY things!
 * Botanicalls: Measure moisture in your plant's soil and tweet at you when your plant is thirsty. (<https://www.botanicalls.com/>)
 * Light up your 3D-printed coat buttons.
 Project by Ruiz brothers. (<https://learn.adafruit.com/neopixel-coat-buttons>)
-* The Cover That Judges You: Scan your face for emotions and unlock a book only when you're straight-faced. (<http://thecoverthatjudgesyou.com/>)
+* The Cover That Judges You by Thijs Biersteker: Scan your face for emotions and unlock a book only when you're straight-faced. (<http://thecoverthatjudgesyou.com/>)
+* Spam Poetry by Varvara Guljajeva and Mar Canet Sola: Knit a spam poetry sweater for you. (<http://www.mcanet.info/blog/?p=404>)
 * Netflix socks: Automatically pause Netflix when you've fallen asleep watching it. (<http://makeit.netflix.com/>)
 * Electronic Popables by Jie Qi, with Leah Buckley and Tshen Chew. (<http://technolojie.com/454/>)